Defining Measures of Worth

 The final row of Table 1 is concerned with the measure of income.
 It should be noted that, since GDP is simultaneously a measure of output and income, the calculations here may be identical to those when output is the measure and GDP is used as the index of output.

 Sometimes it is preferred to measure the value of a commodity in terms of an income measure (e.g., the average income of doctors or per-capita GDP).
 This measure is called the income value of the commodity.
-In 2017 and a new Chevy Cruze was $18,000 and the GDP per capita is $59,470.
-Thus, the income value of this car is about 30% of per-capita annual income.
-Similarly, the income value of a Cadillac Escalade is 126%.
+In 2021 and a new Chevy Cruze was $23,700 and the GDP per capita is $69,288.
+Thus, the income value of this car is about 34% of per-capita annual income.
+Similarly, the income value of a Rolls Royce SUV is 476%.

-Labor Cost – This is defined as a project’s cost measured relative to the average wage of the workers that might have been/be used to build the project.
-An example of a beneficial use of this definition is discussing the Erie Canal that was constructed mostly with unskilled labor.
-[9] The ratio of its cost to the unskilled wage is a good measure of its opportunity cost in terms of what else might have been built.
+Labor Cost – This is defined as a project’s cost relative to the average wage of the workers who might have been/be used to build the project.
+As an example, consider that the Erie Canal that was constructed mostly with unskilled labor.
+[12] The ratio of its cost to the unskilled wage is a good measure of its opportunity cost in terms of what else might have been built.
 Of course the cost of labor is only part (though often the largest) of the total cost.
-In some ways using the per-capita GDP mitigates some of this problem.
+Using the per-capita GDP mitigates some of this problem.

 Relative Income (or Labor Earnings) – This measures an amount of income or wealth relative to the average income or wage of the average worker.
 If one’s wealth is used as the numerator, the ratio becomes Relative Wealth.
 It should be noted that whether an individual’s income or wealth is divided by an index of wages or salaries or divided by the annual GDP per-capita, the result provides an indication of their relative status in the economy.

-Again in 2017, the food and beverage workers at $9.81 per hour earned a relatively low 40 percent of the average wage.
+Again in 2021, the food and beverage workers at $12.49 per hour earned a relatively low 40 percent of the average wage.
 These workers had a wage that not only involved low purchasing power (or low relative earnings) but also conveyed low economic status.
-In contrast, the neurosurgeons earned 1,200% of the average wage and, therefore, can belong to the best clubs and travel first class, an indication of their economic status.
+In contrast, cardiologists earned 1,200% of the average wage and, therefore, can belong to the best clubs and travel first class, an indication of their economic status.

 Picking the Right Definition